LearnTeachCode/intro-javascript-class/week-5/5-5-api-challenges.md

 curl https://api.github.com/users/LearningNerd
 ```

-Notice the format of the data you just received -- it’s JSON (JavaScript Object Notation)!
+Notice the format of the data you just received -- it’s **JSON (JavaScript Object Notation)**!
 Later you can use it in your JavaScript code easily enough!

   > **Note:** You can see everything GitHub allows you to do with their API in their official documentation here: https://developer.github.com/v3/

   > And their API reference page for accessing a user's info is here: https://developer.github.com/v3/users/

-## Challenge 6
+## Challenge 5

 Say we want to access ***private*** information about our GitHub user account, like whether or not we're paying for GitHub or using their free plan.
 We can do that, as long as we first log in to our GitHub account.